Efficient Privacy-Preserving Stochastic Nonconvex Optimization: Experiments

 \section{Experiments}

-In this section, we present numerical experiments on different nonconvex ERM problems and on different datasets to evaluate the performance of our method.
-All experiments are implemented in Pytorch platform version 0.4.0 within Python 3.6.4. on Amazon AWS p3.2xlarge servers which come with Intel Xeon E5 CPU and NVIDIA Tesla V100 GPU (16G GPU RAM).
-For the distributed learning setting, we randomly split the training dataset into $m$ subsets, where $m$ is the number of parties, with the same number of training examples.
-Details on our MPC implementation can be found in Appendix~\ref{mpc_implementation}.
+This section presents results from experiments that evaluate our method's performance on different nonconvex ERM problems and different datasets.
+All experiments are implemented in Pytorch platform version 1.2.0 within Python 3.7.6. on a local machine which comes with Intel Xeon 4214 CPUs and NVIDIA GeForce RTX 2080Ti GPU (11G GPU RAM).